Skip to the content.

 Add the following line to the end of the file, which runs certbot on the first day of every second month (certificates last 90 days), and restarts all Docker containers to apply changes:

-You will need to replace the path to the compose file with the correct path, as well as the domain and email address in the certbot command.
+You will need to replace the path to the compose file with the correct path.
 Then save your changes.

 Updating ImageShare